 They test each element of the page (icons, video, screenshots) multiple times.

 People only read the first line of your description.
 Make it count

-The description is meant to provide your audience with highlights of the features and functionality of your app.
+The description is meant to describe the top features and functionalities of your app.
 It also plays a significant role in App Keyword Optimization.